Affiliate links on SoundGuys may earn us a commission. Learn more.

 Best wired earbuds

-Earbuds are not a thing of the past, no matter what phone manufacturers want you to think by removing headphone jacks.
-Earbuds are easy to use, and can be much more affordable than their wireless counterparts.
+Wired earbuds and IEMs are easy to use, and are much more affordable than their wireless counterparts.
 Whether you’re looking for the best cheap buds to fit in your pocket or the best sound possible, we’ve got you covered.
 Here are our choices for best wired earbuds.

 Why is the 1More Quad-Driver in-ears the best earbuds you can buy?

-If you couldn’t tell by the name this headset contains four different drivers in each earbud, each tuned specifically to handle a different frequency range.
-Yeah, this pair of best earbuds is already off to a strong start.
-The extra drivers mean less overlap between frequency ranges, as there isn’t just a single driver trying to do everything at once.
-Now it’s worth mentioning, this headset isn’t cheap.
+If you couldn’t tell by the name this these earbuds contain four different drivers on each side, each tuned specifically to handle a different frequency range.
+The extra drivers mean there isn’t just a single driver trying to do everything at once.
+Now it’s worth mentioning, these aren’t cheap.
 However, you get a good bang for your buck with these buds.

 Though the sound quality definitely favors the low end, it’s not an overbearing experience.
 It keeps the fun sound that many of us like without overdoing it—or forgetting about the mids and the highs.
 The treble, in particular, has good detail but it does get kind of harsh at high volume.
 Luckily the headset also gets pretty loud.
 Just don’t crank it up too loud if you want to avoid noise-induced hearing loss.

 You’ll get the same top-notch quality that was available in the previous Triple-Driver in-ears with an all-metal housing and Kevlar cable.
-Speaking of which the Triple-Drivers makes a great pair of buds too if you want to save some cash.
-Overall, we enjoy the sound of the Quad-driver and think most consumers will, too.
-There’s a reason it remains the best earbuds.
+The Triple-Drivers makes a great pair of buds too if you want to save some cash.
+Overall, we enjoy the sound of the Quad-driver and think most listeners will, too.
+There’s a reason it remains our best earbuds.

 The Etymotic ER4SR has the best sound

-It has a thin, smooth aluminum housing and triple flange ear tips so you can be confident that it won’t fall out.
-The minimalist design doesn’t allow any room for playback controls, but we’ll give it a pass.
-After all, it is specifically for professionals that work with audio, or anyone who doesn’t like to have an emphasis on certain aspects of the frequency range.
+Each earbud has a thin, smooth aluminum housing and triple flange ear tips so you can be confident that it won’t fall out.
+The minimalist design doesn’t allow any room for playback controls, but it is specifically for professionals that work with audio, or anyone who doesn’t like to have undue emphasis on certain aspects of the frequency range.

 The cable is braided for extra durability.
 Though because the earbuds connect via MMCX connectors, you don’t have to worry too much about breaking the cable because you can just get another one.

-If you don’t mind the fit, you’ll find that the ER2SE melts background noise away, akin to the Shure AONIC Free.
-This excellent isolation performance is due to the narrow-diameter nozzles and multi-flange ear tips.
+If you don’t mind the fit, you’ll find that the ER2SE handily blocks background noise, akin to the Shure AONIC Free.
+The excellent isolation performance is due to the narrow-diameter nozzles and multi-flange ear tips.
 Once you get a good seal, you’ll be able to observe new musical detail from your favorite tunes.

 Etymotic includes an array of ear tips that you can play around with and a carrying case for transport.
 For the price, you’ll have a hard time finding a pair of buds that does a better job of blocking out background noise.